StephenCleary/blog-stephencleary-dotcom/blog/_posts/2022-03-03-cancellation-2-requesting-cancellation.md

 - Either the start or cancel buttons should be enabled at any time, never both.
 - If the operation completes on its own, the start button should be enabled and the cancel button disabled.
-- ~If one operation is cancelled, the start button should remain disabled until the operation completes (either successfully or with an `OperationCanceledException`).~ *If one operation is cancelled, the start button should become enabled immediately.
-The cancelled operation does not update the UI.*
+- <s>If the operation is cancelled, the start button should remain disabled until the operation completes (either successfully or with an `OperationCanceledException`).</s> *If one operation is cancelled, the start button should become enabled immediately.
+Any cancelled operations no longer cause any UI updates.*
-- ~After the operation is cancelled, the cancel button remains enabled but becomes a noop.~
+- <s>After the operation is cancelled, the cancel button remains enabled but becomes a noop.</s>

 Since the new requirements allow the user to start a new operation *as soon as the old operation is cancelled* (without waiting for the old operation to complete), the "update the UI" code needs to be guarded to ensure only the current operation updates the UI: